nicoaspra/lemniscateinstitute002/_services/calculus/IC-1.2-the-essence-of-integral-calculus.md

 This is only one of the many ways the formula of the area can be derived, there are numerous methods with different underlying concepts, all we need is a little imagination.

-Understanding the underlying concept of how formulas have been derived gives us a better understanding and appreciation of this kind of topic.
+Understanding the concepts on how formulas have been derived gives us a better understanding and appreciation of this kind of topic.

 The core concept of integral calculus is taking the sum of infinitely small quantities to be represented as a whole.
 Its primary goal is simple and is equipped with some essential mathematical tools.
 As a result, problems that were once impossible to solve can now be easily manipulated using calculus.